badihaki/unity-action-cards/README.md

 # Card Action Game Readme

+## Prototype 1 - Lovesick Bunny Born of the Blade
+Hello, friends and family!
+As you know, this is the first prototype for my game, and I'm looking for feedback.
+Be as brutal as you like, but try to be as precise as possible, please.

+Controls

+## Updates

 ### 11-9 - NPC Rewrite
 Guess who has to rewrite how NPCs work!?
 That's right!!
 Right now, NPCs are having issues with 2 key components: CharacterController and NavAgent.
 The idea is to abandon NavAgents in favor of an NPC-Nav-Node system.